Nakuromi/STExplorer/README.md

 # STEXPLORER : Explorer plugin for Sublime Text 2

+# PLUGIN NOT AVAILABLE - NOT UPDATE FOR ST3 & ST2

 STExplorer : SublimeTextExplorer

 This plugin lets you explore all your computer files and directory.